I entered a vocational school specializing in animation with hope of becoming a manga artist.

 “Look at this,” he said, as he reached over to the other artist.
 The other artist then said, “Wow!
 This really is something!”
 Then he asked, “Where do you want to work?”
 I reluctantly answered, “If possible, I want to work at Shūkan Shōnen Jump…” He told me: “You can work anywhere you want.”
 That was the best compliment I had ever received.
 I expressed my gratitude to my friends who encouraged me to show my work to the artists.

-The work I presented to the artists is called “Kuro-cho!
-What a joke.”
-It’s a comedy manga that is currently available on platforms like Amazon.
-The work is also included in “Para’s Gag Comic” (Volume 2), but if contemporary manga fans look at Kuro-cho, they might not understand why professional artists would praise such artwork.
+The manga I showed the artists was a comedy manga called “Kuru-cho!
+What a joke.” and it’s included in “Para’s Gag Comic” (vol.2) which is available at retailers such as Amazon, but if contemporary manga fans look at Kuro-cho, they might not understand why professional artists would praise such artwork.
 However, that was during a time when manga artists, editors, and even readers kept saying, “Manga isn’t about the artwork.
 It’s about the content.”

 When I was in elementary school, I lived in both Hokkaido and Kagoshima (in northern and southern Japan, respectively).
 I remember discussing manga with my friends back then.
 Although we were only in elementary school, we often criticized manga artists who were great at drawing but terrible with content.
 We were saying they were trying to use good drawings to hide their lack of talent for creating interesting contents.
 It was thought that manga artists with poorer drawing skills are a lot better since they are truly trying to create great manga with great contents.
 It was a time when the sense of values for writing manga was nearly opposite to the current manga industry where things to do with drawing such as drawing skills and patterns called “trendy drawing” are more focused upon.